 Paying an Individual/Organization/Business Directly (2nd Choice)

 If you have purchased something from an individual, a business/organization that does not accept credit card payments, a business that frequently works with Wesleyan (ex: Paladin Press, Ballek’s Nursery), are paying a speaker honorarium, or are paying for a good or service that costs a large amount of money, you will need to have the individual/business/organization set up to be paid via check or direct deposit.

 If the individual/organization/business getting paid is a Wesleyan student or employee, they are already set up in the Wesleyan financial system.
 If the recipient is an alumni or an external individual/organization/business, they may not be in the financial system — please verify with Jen Kleindienst.

 If the individual/organization/business is not in Wesleyan’s financial system, they will need to fill out a W-9 tax form (W-8 if is a foreign party).
 Most businesses/organizations will have these already.
-In addition, they will need to provide the following information to Jen Kleindienst so she can create the vendor within the financial system:
+In addition, they will need to provide the following information to Jen Kleindienst so that she can create the vendor within the financial system: